Current UVM Students:

 Can I do research as an undergrad?

 Yes!
-NFS and DNFS students can work in labs or do field research with a faculty member for academic credit, or in some cases, as employees.
+NFS students can work in labs or do field research with a faculty member for academic credit, or in some cases, as employees.
 Your faculty advisor can assist you with getting this set up.

 Can I get practical career experience?